-- Licensed from SLA pharma for US & Canada: single digit royalties and approval milestones - U.S. patent February 2018, HW extension to 8/2019; possible pediatric extension to Q2 2020.
-After this, we expect that generic approvals will be difficult (topical, trade secrets, re-formulation, will need clinical study and comparative PK in AF patients) - Have completed technical development of 4 extended release formulations: all patentable (exp.
-2033), all B.I.D. or O.D. - Conduct 1 U.S. Phase 3 trial with 1 extended release formulation, if one is acceptable, in 2015, file NDA 2016/2017
+- Licensed from SLA Pharma for U.S. and Canada in return for single digit royalties and approval milestones - U.S. patent protects IP through February 2018 and with HW extension to August 2019.
+Possible pediatric extension to Q2 2020. - After expiration, the Company expects generic approval to be difficult due to topical dosage, trade secret protection, re-formulation obstacles and the need for clinical study and comparative PK data in AF patients - Have completed technical development of 4 extended release formulations - All patentable with expected protection through 2033 - All B.I.D. or O.D. - Conduct one U.S. Phase 3 trial with one extended release formulation in 2015 (if one is acceptable).
+File NDA in 2016 or 2017

-Multiple Major Milestones Expected Over Next 18 Months
+Multiple Major Milestones Expected Over Next 12 Months